What are Temporary Works and why are they important?

 To manage the various elements, it is necessary that a competent person is in place to plan and be responsible for temporary works.
 While it is not a legal requirement, it is good practice to appoint a Temporary Works Coordinator (TWC).

-Legally, you are required to ensure that all work is coordinated and carried out in a manner that does not create an unacceptable risk of harm to workers or members of the public.
-On very small projects, with simple temporary works needs, a TWC may not be required.
-However, to ensure safety, you must still ensure that the TW is properly managed and that all involved are suitably trained.
+On small projects, with simple temporary works needs, a TWC may not be required.
+However, to ensure safety, you must still ensure that the TW is effectively managed and that all involved are suitably trained.

 Often, the temporary condition can be managed by using a particular method and sequence to carry out work, i.e. if the structure and the site can be kept in a safe condition and safe access throughout the process, then plant, equipment and non-permanent works may be minimised or not required.